Uranium - header

 Jędrzej Pełka

-Hoodoos, spires, cliffs, and canyons define the Colorado Plateau, but the landscape's beauty obscures the mining resources that lie below the surface.
 Uranium deposits sit deep within the inner folds of sandstone, siltstone, and mudstone layers that characterize the Southwest.
-Breccia pipes, one of the most common types of uranium deposits here, typically range from 100 – 400 feet in diameter and can be up to 3,000 feet deep!
+Breccia pipes, one of the most common types of uranium deposits on the Colorado Plateau, typically range from 100 – 400 feet in diameter and can be up to 3,000 feet deep.

 Uranium - mining